 |Soil Ph||Neutral to Acidic, 6.0–7.0|

 |Color||All shades of red, pink, white, yellow, orange, and purple|

 Tulips bulbs are sold as perennials for the flower garden, and some even make the promise of forming a handsome naturalized colony in your landscape.
-So why did your tulips only put out a few miniaturized flowers this year, compared to the vivid show they put on last season?
-Follow these eight steps to making your investment in tulip bulbs pay off year after year.
+So why did your tulip bulbs only put out a few miniaturized flowers this year, compared to the vivid show they put on last season?
+Follow along to make your investment in tulip bulbs pay off year after year.

 Most tulips need a period of cold dormancy each winter to trigger blooming.
 Many tulips perennialize best in zones 7 or cooler, but preferably in zones 6 or cooler.
 A notable exception is the species Tulipa saxatilis, a Crete native that may grow in zones 5-10.

 If you live in a warm area and yearn for tulips, your best bet is to force them indoors by pre-cooling them in the refrigerator for three months in containers.
 Horticulturists recommend any of the Emperor tulips for forcing.
 Expect blooms about three weeks after the chilling period.

 Many gardeners are good about applying bone meal at planting time in the fall, but this only takes care of the developing roots emerging from the tulip bulbs.
 You should fertilize again when the sprouts emerge to feed the leaves and flowers, and in midsummer when the foliage dies back to feed the bulb once again.
 An application of balanced fertilizer in autumn completes the fertilizing cycle.
 Bone meal isn't a requirement as any flower fertilizer will do; a ratio of 10-10-10 of nitrogen, phosphate, and potash will nourish all of the spring-blooming bulbs in your garden.